UK Chemotherapy Board - Overview

 COVID-19 vaccine for pts on SACT: clinician FAQs and Guidance

-The UK Chemotherapy Board has produced a guidance document which addresses key questions raised by health care professionals relating to the administration of the Pfizer/BioNTech and Oxford/AZ COVID-19 vaccines in patients on SACT.
-It will be updated as new information and vaccines, eg Moderna, become available.
+The UK Chemotherapy Board has produced a guidance document which addresses key questions raised by health care professionals relating to the administration of the Pfizer/BioNTech, Oxford/AZ COVID-19 and Moderna vaccines in patients on SACT.

 A link to the document is here.